NatTuck/pandion/_posts/2018-06-07-stop-using-facebook.md

 [Facebook scans and may block private messages.](https://www.bloomberg.com/news/articles/2018-04-04/facebook-scans-what-you-send-to-other-people-on-messenger-app)

+Facebook whitelisted commercial API users for [extended personal data access](https://www.engadget.com/2018/06/08/facebook-reportedly-sold-user-data-to-businesses-in-secret-deals/).
+Before 2015 it was a free for all.
+Cambridge Analytica got access in 2016 as "academic" users.
+Various companies like Nissan were explicitly whitelisted to keep using the pre-2015 APIs.

 ## If We Do Nothing

 Allowing this sort of targeted manipulation + filter bubble world to progress